Complications After Knee Replacement: Medical Malpractice?

 Knee surgery carries with it numerous risks and potential for long-term complications.
 In some cases - where problems should have been prevented - the patient may have a valid malpractice claim.

-Common Risks and Side-Effects
+Common Risks and Side-Effects Associated with Knee Replacement Surgery

-The risks and side-effects of knee replacement surgery include:
+The risks and side effects of knee replacement surgery include:

 • nerve damage

-• chronic stiffness and/or pain in the knee or surrounding area
+• pain in the knee

 • pulmonary embolisms (blood clots in the legs that lodge in the lungs)

-• bleeding into the knee joint
+• bleeding in the knee joint

-• urinary tract infection
+• urinary tract infections

-• blood vessel injury, and
+• blood vessel injuries, and

 • general loss of range of motion and impeded movement.

-How Do I Know if I Have a Medical Malpractice Case?
+How Do I Know If I Have a Medical Malpractice Case?

 When to See a Lawyer